Anthony J. Brazel Urban Climate Lecturer

 The Urban Climate Research Center hosts an annual poster event that allows graduate students and postdoctoral scholars working on urban climate topics to present their research to the UCRC community.
 This event provides the participants with valuable experience and also helps to facilitate cross-campus interaction and collaborations.

-2020 (October 15): Our third poster event includes a total of 20 posters and is being hosted entirely online.
+2020 (October 15): Our third poster event includes a total of 20 posters and was hosted entirely online.
 Visit the 2020 poster site HERE.

 2019 (March 27): Our second poster event included a total of 25 posters.
 Awards were given to the following: